 Death is an inescapable reality that all of us must face one day.
-Our finite exsitence has left some wanting more and so time out of mind humans have had a fascination with the afterlife.
-And yet, there are plenty of people who subscribe to the idea that absolutely nothing takes place after death.
+Our finite existence has left some wanting more and so time out of mind humans have had a fascination with the afterlife.
+And yet, the opposite is also true.
+There are plenty of people who subscribe to the idea that absolutely nothing takes place after death.
 Simply put – it’s just the end.

 We know that this life has its ups and downs, and that there can be times when the ‘downs’ just seem to keep coming.
 We can experience periods of trouble that are so long and so full of heartache, so burdensome and wearing – our faces pressed to the ground – that we might look forward to the time when we shuffle off this mortal coil, feeling a type of resigned relief at the thought of an end to all the struggles we’ve known in this life.